-to change the extension you want to forward call screenings to please click the "DialAgent" then update the "Extension To Call" option.
+In other to change the extension you want to forward the call screenings to please click the "DialAgent" then update the "Extension To Call" option.

 Change screening message

-by default we play back a screening message that includes the Caller ID of the originating call.
+By default, we play back a screening message that includes the Caller ID of the originating call.

-if you want to update the default greeting, please click the "CallScreening" widget then edit the "Text To Say" field.
+If you want to update the default greeting, please click the "CallScreening" widget then edit the "Text To Say" field.

 Using the flow on a DID number